octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/0_Summary.md

 ## Want to contribute using IntelliJ?

-Cube U's Quick Start Guide outlines the easiest and quickest way to start contributing to Cube U for the most generic user.
+Squirrel U's Quick Start Guide outlines the easiest and quickest way to start contributing to Squirrel U for the most generic user.
 However, if you are a developer with an IDE such as IntelliJ, you may prefer to work in that environment.
-We have outlined how to contribute directly from IntelliJ in the **How to Contribute to Cube U via IntelliJ** page.
+We have outlined how to contribute directly from IntelliJ in the **How to Contribute to Squirrel U via IntelliJ** page.

 ## FAQ

 **Why can't I just put my content in Jive like always?**

 That's a great question!
-There are actually several reasons that Cube U is the preferred medium for housing valuable content related to CUBE and the development space.
-Take a look at the **Orientation** section of Cube U, namely the **About Cube U** page, to learn more about the motivation and purpose behind Cube U's existence.
+There are actually several reasons that Squirrel U is the preferred medium for housing valuable content related to Squirrel and the development space.
+Take a look at the **Orientation** section of Squirrel U, namely the **About Squirrel U** page, to learn more about the motivation and purpose behind Squirrel U's existence.

-**Who is the audience for Cube U?**
+**Who is the audience for Squirrel U?**

-As of this time, Cube U's main audience is developers on the CUBE project.
-This is not to say that other groups, roles and teams can't use Cube U, but these are the users and contributors that are considered "in scope" for content at this time
+As of this time, Squirrel U's main audience is developers on the Squirrel project.
+This is not to say that other groups, roles and teams can't use Squirrel U, but these are the users and contributors that are considered "in scope" for content at this time

 ## For Further Reading

-* To learn more about Cube U "under the hood", visit the **Architecture** section of Cube U where we explain some of the underlying technologies used to make Cube U work
+* To learn more about Squirrel U "under the hood", visit the **Architecture** section of Squirrel U where we explain some of the underlying technologies used to make Squirrel U work